Jaber Al-Ahmad Al-Sabah: Early life and education

 Jaber received his early education at Al-Mubarakiya School, Al-Ahmediya School, and Al-Sharqiya School, and was subsequently tutored privately in English, Arabic, religion and the sciences.

-His brother Fahad Al-Ahmed Al-Jaber Al-Sabah was killed in 1990 in the Gulf War in front of Dasman Palace.
+His brother, Fahad Al-Ahmed Al-Jaber Al-Sabah, was killed in 1990 in the Gulf War in front of Dasman Palace.

 Career

 Early career

-In 1962, he was appointed as Kuwait's minister of finance when the ministry was established.
+In 1962, he was appointed Kuwait's minister of finance when the ministry was established.
 In this position, Jaber was tasked with putting the new Kuwaiti dinar into circulation and establishing the Kuwaiti Currency Board, of which he was the chair.
 As minister, Jaber adopted, and was the first chairman of, the Kuwaiti Fund for Arab Economic Development from 1962 to 1964.
 The Fund provides financial and technical assistance to developing countries.
 The country's oil revenues transformed it from a largely rural seafaring society to a modern state.
 During this time, the Fund expanded to aid five countries and gave loans to another eight.
 The money going into the fund came from oil earnings.

 After Iraq claimed sovereignty over Kuwait in 1961, following independence from Great Britain, Al-Sabah led a delegation to the Arab League to resolve the issue.
 The United Kingdom informed Iraqi Prime Minister Abd al-Karim Qasim that it would militarily assist Kuwait in the event of military action, leading to Operation Vantage.
 Iraq recognised Kuwait's independence in 1963, though it disputed the borders.